StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/run-responders-on-a-task-log.md

 <!-- md:permission `manageTask` -->

-This topic provides step-by-step instructions for running [responders](../../../administration/cortex/about-cortex.md) on a [task log](about-task-logs.md) and reviewing responder reports in TheHive.
+Run [Cortex responders](../../../administration/cortex/about-cortex.md) on a [task log](about-task-logs.md) in TheHive to take automated actions, such as improving its readability or clarity.
+Responders generate reports documenting the actions taken.

 Responders execute actions on cases, alerts, observables, tasks, and task logs.

-Run a responder on a task log to take actions such as improving its readability or clarity.

 ## Run responders on a task log